Aggregation is the process of reducing and summarizing tabular data. For example, consider the list of numbers below:

 |GOOG||(100 + 300 + 500) / 3 = 300|

 |AAPL||(200 + 400) / 2 = 300|

 To see how many companies had stock information on a given day, you would use the Date dimension and the Count aggregation:

 Now, consider what happens when you use both the Date and Ticker dimensions in the stock table:

-When a you create a group that includes all the available dimensions, the result is identical to the original data.
+When you create a group that includes all the available dimensions, the result is identical to the original data.
 This is still an aggregation, just not an interesting one, since every aggregation gives the same result.
 In Data Studio, if you make a table and show every dimension, you’re still able to set the aggregation type but it won’t do anything.

-Some data sources, such as Analytics and Ads, show Auto as the only available aggregation type for metrics.
+Some data sources, such as Google Analytics and Google Ads, show Auto as the only available aggregation type for metrics.
 These data sets are already aggregated, reducing a potentially massive list of numbers to single values.
 The aggregations used can be simple, like sum or count, or more complex, like percentile.
 You can't change Auto aggregated metrics to a different aggregation type, since doing so would require Data Studio to have access to the raw, unaggregated data.